abirhossain9/abirhossain9/README.md

 <h1 align="center">Hi 👋, I'm Abir Hossain</h1>
 <h3 align="center">To shortly introduce myself, my name is Md Abir Hossain.
 I am a final year student of North South University.
 I have been developing websites for more than one year.
 I have knowledge on HTML, CSS, Bootstrap, Javascript, JQuery, PHP, Laravel, MySQL, Firebase.
 Mostly I work as a backend developer.
 I have experience developing multiple projects using Laravel 8.
 I was the group leader for all the projects that I have done so far in my university courses.
 My GitHub profile is quite rich.
 I like to work in an organized way so I maintain GitHub for my projects.
-Currently I am working on two e-commerce projects using Laravel.
-One is for my training course and another is for my final year project.
-In the meantime, I am also doing a course on RactJS from Sikhbe Shobai.</h3>
+I have experience working on single vendor and multivendor e-commerce websites.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abirhossain9&label=Profile%20views&color=0e75b6&style=flat" alt="abirhossain9" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=abirhossain9" alt="abirhossain9" /></a> </p>

-- 🔭 I’m currently working on Two E-commerce websites, One single-vendor and another multivendor
+- 🔭 I’m currently working at shikhbe shobai as a Laravel developer intern

-- 🌱 I’m currently learning **React JS & Vue.js**
+- 🌱 I’m currently learning **Vue.js**

 - 👨‍💻 All of my projects are available at [https://github.com/abirhossain9](https://github.com/abirhossain9)